romainPrignon/starter-package-js/README.md

 starter for node module

-## using this repository as a starting point
+## Using this repository as a starting point

 ```sh
 git clone https://github.com/romainprignon/starter-package-js.git